Martin1982/live-broadcast-bundle/README.md

 ## Add new output platforms

 ### Step 1: Create channel entity
-Create a new Channel Entity in Entity/Channel that extends the BaseChannel (e.g. ChannelNew)
+Create a new Channel Entity in Entity/Channel that extends the AbstractChannel (e.g. ChannelNew)

 ### Step 2: Create streamoutput service
 Create a new StreamOutput service in Service/StreamOutput that implements the OutputInterface (e.g. OutputNew)